SankethG/Heart-Disease-ML/README.md

 Gradient descent
 - Gradient descent is a mathematical way to reduce the cost function.
 Basically, it optimizes the performance of the program by finding the minimum of a function by continuoudly moving in the negative gradient, hence the name gradient descent.
 We use it to update the randomly assigned parameters(weights and biases) of the program so that we can find the right ones so that our model can accurately predict the answer.

+//put picture of gradient descent

 Backpropagation
 - Backpropogation is where you find how much a certain weight affects the functionality of the program.
 We adjust each weight in porportion to how much it actually affects the program.

+//put picture of backpropagation

 If you have any other further questions regarding any of these topics, as they are very difficult to understand, I recommend watching these videos by 3Blue1Brown.
 He does a great job of explaining these difficult concepts. https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi

 Also, for this particular neural net, I used the Cleveland data set from the UCI repository. https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/processed.cleveland.data